DylanDimkovski/SimpleAsteroid/README.md

 ## Controls
 Controls are simple and easy!
 W, A, S control movements; Up, Left and Right respectively.
 While the Mouse Button fires bullets.

+GAME IS IN UNFINISHED STATE!
+It will run but may be subject to bugs and have not a lot of features